ChuckSavage/OrderedList/README.md

 ## Static Methods
 # public static OrderedList<O> NewOrderedList<O>
 New OrderedList of type T, no duplicates and doesn't replace if found on add.

+## Extra
+There are a bunch of list.BinarySearch type extension methods included with this package.